ZuidVolt/civ-ipriot-smiley/knowledge_and_evidence_answered.md

 5. Examining `smiley.py`, provide an example of a class variable and an instance variable (attribute).
 Explain **why** one is defined as a class variable and the other as an instance variable.

-> Your answer here
+> Your answer here:
 > 1. An example of a class variable inside the Smiley class would be WHITE.
 This means that every child class that inherits WHITE would have the same definition between the classes, as this would make sense, as the RGB value of white is pretty universal, and re-implementing this WHITE constant would be redundant code.

 > 2. An example of an instance variable in the Smiley class would be the self.pixels attribute, as self.pixels  is initialized in the constructor (__init__) method of Smiley and takes in a value of self, which would/could be unique to each instance of Smiley that is made or inherited.

 6. Examine `happy.py`, and identify the constructor (initializer) for the `Happy` class:
    1. What is the purpose of a constructor (in general) and this one (in particular)?

-   > Your answer here
+   > Your answer here:
    > A constructor is a special method that is called when an object is created.
 This allows code to run when the object is created, usually to set up the initial attributes of the object.
 In the Happy class, the constructor is used to set up the starting state of the class by calling self.draw_mouth() and self.draw_eyes(), which ensures that the GUI state is correct before trying to modify it.

    2. What statement(s) does it execute (consider the `super` call), and what is the result?